GuillermoBaldan/dataScienceRolTest/README.md

 ## Project Structure

 - `index.html`: HTML structure of the project.
-- `styles.css`: CSS styles for design and presentation.
+- `style/style.css`: CSS styles for design and presentation.
-- `scripts.js`: JavaScript logic for test functionality.
+- `JS/index.js`: JavaScript logic for test functionality.
 - `DATA/data.json`: Contains the questions and answers for the test.

 ## Contributions